maxhbr/LDBcollector/md/MPL-1.0.md

                                 {
                                     "_id": "conditions/12",
-                                    "name": "Tell them that the corresponding source code for the software is available from themselves on media commonly used for software interchange and in a reasonable manner.", "type": "OBLIGATION",
+                                    "name": "Tell them that the corresponding source code for the software is available from themselves on media commonly used for software interchange and in a reasonable manner.", "type": "OBLIGATION"
-                                    "description": ""
                                 },
                                 {
                                     "_id": "conditions/88",
-                                    "name": "Include a file to report the changes you make and the date of all changes", "type": "OBLIGATION",
+                                    "name": "Include a file to report the changes you make and the date of all changes", "type": "OBLIGATION"
-                                    "description": ""
                                 },
                                 {
                                     "_id": "conditions/89",
-                                    "name": "Prominently state that the modified source code is derived directly or indirectly from the source code provided by the initial developer in the source code and in any notices in the executable or related documentation explaining the origin or ownership of the software.", "type": "OBLIGATION",
+                                    "name": "Prominently state that the modified source code is derived directly or indirectly from the source code provided by the initial developer in the source code and in any notices in the executable or related documentation explaining the origin or ownership of the software.", "type": "OBLIGATION"
-                                    "description": ""
                                 }
                             ]
                         },
                         "description": "The license granted excludes copyright licenses and patent licenses in which a third party claims intellectual property rights.
 The copyright license granted includes copyrights that are licensable to the Initial Developer.
 The patent license granted includes those claims that are licensable by the initial developer that are necessarily infringed by the use of the software developed by the initial developer alone or in combination with the contributor's contributions.
 If media are used, the executable and source code are passed on the same media.
 Keep the source code of the software available for at least 12 months from the date you make it available in a reasonable manner commonly used for software exchange, and for at least 6 months from the date you make a modified version of the software available.
 You are obliged to ensure that the source code is available even if it is distributed through a third party mechanism.
 The initial developer is the person or entity listed as the initial developer in the mandatory EXHIBIT A source code notice.
 Source code refers to the source code and associated interface definition files and scripts used to control the compilation and installation of executables.
 The term \"executable\" refers to any form of software other than source code.
 The term \"sublicense\" refers to the granting of a license to a third party by the person who has been granted such a license."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/36",
-                                "name": "When you distribute the software, you offer support, warranties, indemnification, and other liability and rights consistent with the license, for a fee.", "description": ""
+                                "name": "When you distribute the software, you offer support, warranties, indemnification, and other liability and rights consistent with the license, for a fee."
                             }
                         ],
                         "conditions": {